-We know that your sense of smell is likely to be a lot more sensitive during pregnancy so a range of scent-free oils are available for your massage.
+Your sense of smell is likely to be a lot more sensitive during pregnancy so a range of scent-free oils are available for your massage.
 The room also has relaxing music available for the duration of your massage but equally the room can just be nice and quiet.

-Regular massages can make a big difference
+Regular massages could make a big difference

 A massage could make a huge difference to how you feel as well as how you think and it is for this reason that many mum’s to be have several massage sessions throughout their pregnancy.
 They become a real focal point for the week and the release of oxytocin and endorphins can lead to a real up lift in mood.

 Your pregnancy massage therapist will always ask you before the session as to how your health has been before the massage begins so that the treatment can be tailored to you and your needs.
 Be sure to tell them of any particular aches and pains as they will do their very best to either treat them during the session or work around them by making you as comfortable as possible.